Carl Jung: A Personal Brief

 My testimony of faith – it was truly a Godsend:

 In the first place, I don’t believe we’re ever alone.
 I’m a believer, yes, but I haven’t always been this way.
-At the age of 14, I made a conscious decision to leave the church,and to put all that fairy tale stuff behind me.
+At the age of 14, I made a conscious decision to leave the church, and to put all that fairy tale stuff behind me.
 Some folks might say I was lost.
 26 years later, I gained through an unforgettable experience when my grandmother passed over in the year of our Lord, 1998.
 I dearly loved my grandmother, and I was feeling the pangs of regret and remorse as I made my way alone in the car to my parent’s house.
 It was the day following the end of her life on this earth.
 Still in the stage of denial, I had yet to allow myself to breakdown and mourn, but I surely knew the time would come when I would fall apart and shed many a tear.

 I’d been thinking about her unfailing faith and her deep love of God.
 For me, she seemed to be the ideal model of a Christian.
 She lived it.
 And so it was then, at that point, that I turned my thoughts towards the heavens.
 I asked the Lord a question, and I hadn’t done that for years.
 I thought, “If anyone deserves to make it to Heaven, it should be Grandma!”
 So I asked a simple question.
-“Did she make it or not?”
+“Did she make it?”
 What happened immediately after that is hard to explain, but it was a very physical feeling of, “Yes!
 She’s okay!”
 Swear to God, after I felt that answer, I could have been levitating.
 The burden of disbelief was lifted from me and I felt 500 pounds lighter.
 No kidding!
-I was stunned, crying and smiling bigger than ever driving along in my car in Sedalia.
+I was stunned, crying, and smiling bigger than ever driving along in my car in Sedalia.
 I had to pull over for awhile and gather my wits.
 I was so relieved.
 What need was there to mourn?
 I had no more doubt!
 When I finally pulled myself back together, I headed out and turned the radio on.
 “Jesus is just alright with me.
-Jesus is just alright…” was playing (Doobie Bros.)
-I practically broke out in laughter!
+Jesus is just alright…” was playing (by The Doobie Brothers) I practically broke out in laughter!
 Hearing that song at that particular moment extinguished any final doubt about who it was that just visited me.
 That experience was what got me started.
 I read a hundred books, and now I’m writing.
 No need to wonder why.
-I’ve kept this story to myself for the most part.
+I have kept this story to myself for the most part.
 Maybe someday, I’ll have to be a little more explicit and put it all down in dramatic fashion.
 Just because that’s what I do.
 I don’t do it to make a living, I do it to live a life worth telling.

 Have a good Sunday, C.C.T.
 Blessings backatcha!
 UT

-That took more than minute, Uncle
+That took more than minute, Uncle 😉 I always carry a stopwatch 🙂

 I’m such a fibber.
 Aren’t I?
 Forgive me, bro.